Science-Policy-Interfaces

 Network of participatory multi-actor platforms

-A key element of the VISIONARY methodology is the development of a network of participatory multi-actor platforms that will accompany and support the research work undertaken in each partner country.
+A key element of the VISIONARY methodology is the development of a network of participatory multi-actor platforms that accompany and support the research work undertaken in each partner country.

 We have described these platforms as Science-Policy-Interfaces (SPIs) and they bring together relevant food system actors (public and private sector) at local, regional, and national levels to: